How to Choose a Nursery – Your Viewing Options

 Date: 30 Mar 2021

 There are so many tough decisions to make as a parent and choosing a nursery for your little one is definitely a biggy!
-Throw in restrictions and lockdowns and that decision becomes even harder.
 From brochures to video tours there are a variety of options to help you find out about our nurseries.

 Starting nursery is a big deal.
 It’s often the first time your child will have been away from you for any length of time and it’s the start of their learning journey.
 With so much to consider, you may be struggling to decide which nursery is the right one for your child.

-We have put together some of the ways we are enabling families to get a feel for our nurseries, even when a visit isn’t possible.
+We have put together some of the ways we are enabling families to get a feel for our nurseries, even if a visit isn’t possible.

 Recorded Virtual Tours